Second-Harmonic-Generation/SHG-Documentation/README.md

-# 1. About this Repository
+# 1. About this Organization
-This GitHub repository offers comprehensive guidance, from basic to advanced levels, for computationally addressing thermal effects in Second Harmonic Generation (SHG).
-As an educational resource, this repository starts with covering fundamental aspects of Fortran, including how to install it and master its essential commands.
+This SHG organization offers comprehensive guidance, from basic to advanced levels, for computationally addressing thermal effects in Second Harmonic Generation (SHG).
+As an educational resource, this organization starts with covering fundamental aspects of Fortran, including how to install it and master its essential commands.
 Also, we demonstrate techniques for computationally solving a nonlinear optics phenomenon using the Finite Difference Method (FDM), provide access to the codes utilized in our studies, and explain our research findings clearly.
 Also, we outline potential research opportunities for future exploration.
-Our ongoing efforts involve expanding the repository to incorporate further advancements in the field.
+Our ongoing efforts involve expanding the organization to incorporate further advancements in the field.

 ## 1.1.
 Who Is This Tutorial For?
 This tutorial is designed for anyone interested in computational physics, nonlinear optics, or scientific computing, regardless of their prior experience.
 Whether you're a student, researcher, or professional, this resource will guide you through the process of solving Thermal Effects in SHG using FDM.